Season 3, Episode 4

 Susan Rylance:

-Yeah, you know, I think the growth challenge that we see for companies is they're scared to hire, because they're not sure that they've got the right leader.
+Yeah, you know, I think the growth challenge that we see for companies is they're scared to hire because they're not sure that they've got the right leader.
 That's the right role in place.
 And so part of it is just instilling confidence in them.
-So when we look at how do we help companies grow, and in how do we mitigate that it's just helping them instill confidence in themselves, making sure that they do have the right vision and mission for their companies, in the biggest area is, is not hiring, the talent and really, part of is assessing their team.
-So they haven't really assessed the talent on their team.
-And what do they have, what they do is they just hire the next person put the same job description that they had, and then think that they're going to continue to grow, but what we feel that they should do and and what we've seen for success is when they have somebody, leave, or they're hiring a new person to their organization is assess your current team.
+So when we look at how we help companies grow, and how we mitigate that it's just helping them instill confidence in themselves, making sure that they do have the right vision and mission for their companies, in the biggest area is, is not hiring, the talent and really, part of is assessing their team.
+So they haven't assessed the talent on their team.
+And what do they have, what they do is they just hire the next person put the same job description that they had, and then think that they're going to continue to grow, but what we feel that they should do and what we've seen for success is when they have somebody, leave, or they're hiring a new person to their organization is assess your current team.
 Because can somebody grow into that role?
 It's a known person.
-And those are companies I see that are really doing well that are growing their internal talent.
+And those are companies I see that are doing well that are growing their internal talent.
 And sometimes there's a gap that internal talent cannot fill.
-But do the due diligence of assessing your current team strengths and skills before you just turn over the next day and put that new job posting out there.
-I think that's the biggest gap is current team assessment, they're moving too fast.
+But do the due diligence of assessing your current team's strengths and skills before you just turn over the next day and put that new job posting out there.
+I think that the biggest gap is the current team assessment, they're moving too fast.

 Michael Kithcart: